-causal coefficients (abbreviated as (41, 10) using the notation introduced in Sec.
-IV.B.1) and forgetting factor $\lambda = 0.95$ empirically adjusted to minimize the residual error variance.
+Figure 3(a) shows the evolution of the estimated impulse response at depth 75 m in one of the received 400 baud packets (PKT 149) with significant Doppler distortion.
+Channel identification was performed independently for each sensor using the exponentially windowed RLS algorithm.30 For computational efficiency, each L-oversampled hydrophone signal was split into L polyphase components, $y_m^{(l)}(n) = y_m(l)$ +nL), and these were used as references to a bank of L parallel RLS transversal filters fed by the known packet symbols.
+Each filter operates with 41 causal and 10 anticausal coefficients [abbreviated as (41,10) using the notation introduced in Sec.
+IV B 1] and forgetting factor $\lambda = 0.95$ empirically adjusted to minimize the residual error variance.
 This technique decreases the overall computational complexity by a factor of L relative to direct identification of $y_m(n)$ from the zero-interpolated symbol sequence.
-Snapshots of the RLS coefficient vectors (estimated impulse responses) were taken every 20 symbol intervals and rearranged in the correct temporal order to produce the plot.
-The multipath arrival structure, spanning about 50 ms, is reasonably sparse and clearly visible in Fig. 3a, as well as a time compression due to Doppler that causes the arrivals to slip by 14 samples (3.5) symbols) in the course of a 20 s packet.
-Fig. 3b shows the impulse response estimate for the same packet after Doppler compensation as described in Sec.
-II.A and App.
-A, where the multipath structure is seen to remain essentially unaltered.
-The coherence time for the channel of Fig. 3b was estimated to be about 1s (Doppler bandwidth of 1Hz).
-Once the average Doppler scaling in received signals was compensated, it was found that including other dedicated symbol synchronization subsystems at the receiver was unnecessary.
-The various structures described below use fractional sampling, which can automatically perform fine adjustments to the sampling instants when needed.
+Snapshots of the RLS coefficient vectors (estimated polyphase components of impulse responses) were taken every 20 symbol intervals and rearranged in the correct temporal order to produce the plot.
+The multipath arrival structure, spanning about 50 ms, is reasonably sparse and clearly visible in Fig. 3(a), as well as a time compression due to Doppler that causes the arrivals to slip by 14 samples (3.5 symbols) in the course of a 20 s packet.
+Figure 3(b) shows the impulse response estimate for the same packet after Doppler compensation as described in Sec.
+II A and Appendix A, where the multipath structure is seen to remain essentially unaltered.
+The coherence time for the channel of Fig. 3(b) was estimated to be about 1 s (Doppler bandwidth of 1 Hz).
+Once the average Doppler scaling